 Even the ones that look no different from legitimate businesses could actually be a way for the operators to get their victims Trapped by Gambling Debts and threaten financial ruin if they don't do dangerous or illegal things for them.
 Compare the Loan Shark in this case.

-Often found in a Friendly Local Chinatown, and may overlap with a Legitimate Businessmen's Social Club.
+Often found in a Friendly Local Chinatown, and may overlap with a Bad-Guy Bar if not a Legitimate Businessmen's Social Club.
 Also a common source of income for organized crime such as the Yakuza, The Mafia, and other Generic Ethnic Crime Gangs.

 - Molly Bloom of Molly's Game organizes illegal poker games after her skiing career flounders because of a Career-Ending Injury.
 Based on a True Story.

 - In flashback in The Mountie, Sergeant Greyling is shown breaking up an illegal gambling den that stages dog fights.

 - One run in the back room of a Chinese takeout restaurant in the majority-Black Crenshaw district appears in Rush Hour 2.
 Detective Carter knows the proprietor and looks the other way regarding the illegal gambling operations in exchange for leads on a counterfeiting ring he and Detective Lee were tracking — turns out one of the regulars at the den had used the counterfeit notes to play earlier.